PIMENTO: A PrIMEr infereNce TOolkit to facilitate large-scale calling of amplicon sequence variants

 Abstract

-The calling of amplicon sequence variants from DNA metabarcoding data is a common method of revealing the taxonomic makeup of environmental samples.
-A significant hurdle to the large-scale calling of amplicon sequence variants from publicly available nucleotide datasets is the presence of primer sequences in reads, the removal of which is a necessary pre-processing step for this form of analysis.
-Further, as the details of which primers were used is rarely associated with the sequence records, there is a need for a method that can automatically infer the presence and identity of primers in sequencing data.
+The identification of amplicon sequence variants from DNA metabarcoding data is a common method for revealing the taxonomic makeup of environmental samples, and for allowing comparative studies between similar datasets.
+A significant hurdle to the large-scale calling of amplicon sequence variants from publicly available nucleotide datasets is the heterogeneous presence of primer sequences in reads, the removal of which is a necessary pre-processing step for this form of analysis.
+Furthermore, as the details of the experimental primers are rarely captured in the metadata associated with the sequence records, there is a need for a method that can automatically infer the presence and identity of primers in sequencing data.
 In this work, we introduce PIMENTO, a Python package which uses a dual-strategy approach for identifying primers that are present in sequencing reads to enable their removal, and therefore facilitate amplicon sequence variant calling at scale.

 Article activity feed